huggingface/datasets/datasets/c4/README.md

 This is the version prepared by AllenAI, hosted at this address: https://huggingface.co/datasets/allenai/c4

-It comes in three variants:
+It comes in four variants:

 - `en`: 305GB in JSON format
 - `en.noblocklist`: 380GB in JSON format